 Is it safe to use mobile apps?
 What should you be on the lookout for, to make sure the apps you use are private and secure?
 Join us as we examine the risks and benefits of using your favorite mobile apps, along with whether (or not) your data is safe!

-You download a hot new app that you heard about while using social media, reading an online article, or through a friend.
+You download a hot new app that you heard about while using social media, reading an online article, through a person on a dating app such as Tinder, Hinge, and Bumble, or through a friend.
 If you’re like most people, you chose the app as it was low cost or free.
 The risk seemed low especially since you downloaded it securely through the App Store or Google Play.
 For secure login, you may even have synced the app with your Facebook account.

 Perhaps you used a jailbroken device but made sure to research user comments about the app, before proceeding.
 However, even if you routinely follow the above steps, there are still inherent data dangers and privacy concerns associated with apps.
 While it is (generally) safer using an app than it is to access sites through the open web, you still need to be aware of the following:

 Watch for In-App Purchases: One risk is when you or your family members use the app with ‘in-app’ purchases.
 These apps can end up with extensive charges being billed to the card you have on file within your Google Play/App Store.

 This is particularly true for gaming and children’s apps when manufacturers know that impulsive purchases might be tempting.
 Check your settings and make sure that a password is required for all downloads and purchases.
 This will help prevent unauthorized transactions.